REG - 01.04.2 University Record Retention and Disposition Schedule Regulation

 4. Records Retention and Disposition Policy Statement

-4.2 Public Records Destruction (subject to 4.3)
+4.3 Public Records Destruction (subject to 4.3)

-4.2.1 Public records may be destroyed when they have met their retention requirements under an approved schedule.
+4.3.1 Public records may be destroyed when they have met their retention requirements under an approved schedule.

-4.2.2 Public records with short-term value may be destroyed or otherwise disposed of when their reference value ends.
+4.3.2 Public records with short-term value may be destroyed or otherwise disposed of when their reference value ends.

-4.3 Notwithstanding the instructions of the University General Schedule, campus-wide schedule and approved institutional unit specific addenda, any records subject to audit or official investigative proceedings or that relate to pending or probable litigation must be retained until the final conclusion of the audit, official proceedings or litigation and an official release has been communicated by either the Auditor or the Vice Chancellor and Office of Legal Affairs, as applicable.
+4.4 Notwithstanding the instructions of the University General Schedule, campus-wide schedule and approved institutional unit specific addenda, any records subject to audit or official investigative proceedings or that relate to pending or probable litigation must be retained until the final conclusion of the audit, official proceedings or litigation and an official release has been communicated by either the Auditor or the Vice Chancellor and Office of Legal Affairs, as applicable.

 5. Procedures for Approval of Unit Specific and Campus-Wide Schedules

-5.1 University units may need to seek approval for new or revised unit specific addenda when specific unit records are not included in the University General Schedule or other campus-wide schedule, or when an existing approved unit specific addenda need revision.
+5.1 University units may need to seek approval for new or revised unit specific addenda when specific unit records are not included in the University General Schedule or other campus-wide schedule, or when existing approved unit specific addenda needs revision.
 If units cannot locate particular records in the University General Schedule, a campus-wide schedule or unit specific addenda, the unit should contact the Office of Legal Affairs or the University Archivist for assistance.

-5.3 A request for approval of unit specific schedule/addenda must be consistent with, and meet the minimum retention and other requirements set forth in the University General Schedule and other campus-wide schedules.
+5.3 A request for approval of unit specific schedule/addenda must be consistent with and meet the minimum retention and other requirements set forth in the University General Schedule and other campus-wide schedules.

 5.4 Any campus-wide retention schedule may only supplement, and must be consistent with, the University General Schedule.
 The Office of Legal Affairs, in consultation with the University Archivist, is responsible for creating or revising campus-wide retention schedules utilizing appropriate procedures.